Abraham Van Buren II: Return to Army

 At the outbreak of the Mexican–American War in June 1846, Van Buren was reappointed in the army as a paymaster with the rank of major.
 Van Buren served as an aide to Generals Zachary Taylor and Winfield Scott and took part in the Battle of Contreras, Battle of Monterrey, Siege of Veracruz, Battle of Cerro Gordo, and Battle of Churubusco.

 In August 1847, Van Buren was promoted to lieutenant colonel by brevet to recognize his gallant and meritorious conduct during the battles of Contreras and Churubusco.
 Van Buren was an original member of the Aztec Club of 1847.

 After Mexico's surrender, Scott appointed Van Buren as the military representative empowered to discuss peace terms with Mexican authorities.
 Van Buren joined American diplomat Nicholas Trist in the subsequent talks, which ended when Trist obtained Mexico's agreement to the settlement that was later ratified as the Treaty of Guadalupe Hidalgo.

 Following his return to the United States, Van Buren aided Scott to prepare a defense of Scott's wartime conduct for a court of inquiry.
 He also gave testimony on Scott's behalf and the inquiry resulted in Scott's exoneration.

 Later career

 After his Mexican War service, Van Buren and his family settled in New York City.
-He suffered two strokes soon after relocating, and never completely regained his abilities to walk and speak.
+He had two strokes soon after relocating, and never completely regained his abilities to walk and speak.
 He continued to serve as an army paymaster until resigning in 1854.
 In retirement, he oversaw management of his wife's South Carolina plantation prior to the American Civil War and traveled extensively in Europe.
 In 1859, Van Buren sold his wife's plantation on her behalf, receiving $147,000 (nearly $5.5 million in 2021) for the 210 slaves purchased by a plantation owner from Arkansas.

 In spite of his absence while serving in the military, Van Buren was still close to his father.
 His wife and he enjoyed extended stays at the former president's Lindenwald estate and spent winters in South Carolina.